superhero/js.core/README.md

 npm config set prefix '~/.npm-global'
 ```

-Open or create a ~/.profile file and add this line:
+Open or create a `~/.profile` file and add this line:

 ```
 export PATH=~/.npm-global/bin:$PATH
 ```

-Update your system variables by running...
+Update your system variables by running:

 ```
 source ~/.profile